andreistoicu/spring-fundamentals-wantsome_2025/src/main/resources/exercises.md

 HANDS ON
 SR1.
 Consider a simple example of a RESTful API for managing a collection of employees.
-- Consider that we have a relationship of Many **employees** to one **department**
+- Consider that we have a relationship of Many **employees** to one **department** @ManyToOne
-• Retrieve all books: GET /employees
+• Retrieve all employees: GET /employees
-• Retrieve a single book by ID: GET /employee/{id}
+• Retrieve a single employee by ID: GET /employee/{id}
-• Create a new book: POST /employee
+• Create a new employee: POST /employee
-• Update a book by ID: PUT /employee/{id}
+• Update an employee by ID: PUT /employee/{id}
-• Delete a book by ID: DELETE /employee/{id}
+• Delete an employee by ID: DELETE /employee/{id}
+- ExceptionHandler -> @ControllerAdvice